-Validation Protocol Table 3: Resolution of Corrective Action and Clarification Requests Draft report clarifications and corrective action requests Ref. to checklist question in table 2 Summary of project owner response Validation conclusion If the conclusions from the draft Validation are either a CAR or a CL, these should be listed in this section.
+Validation Protocol Table 3: Resolution of Corrective Action and Clarification Requests Draft report clarifications and corrective action requests and corrective action question in table 2 Validation conclusion If the conclusions from the draft Validation are either a CAR or a CL, these should be listed in this section.
 Reference to the checklist question number in Table 2 where the CAR or CL is explained.
 The responses given by the project participants during the communications with the validation team should be summarised in this section.
 This section should summarise the validation team's responses and final conclusions.
 The conclusions should also be included in Table 2, under "Final Conclusion".